gflarity/qdis/README.md

 # Performance

 It's able to handle multiple 1000s of messages per second on a MacBook Air when Redis *isn't* in Append-Only Log mode.
-I expect Append-Only Log performance to be dominated by the disk write times.
+In Append-Only Log performance will be dominated by the disk write times, ie the cost of durability.

 # Publishing